Learning to Place Objects with Programs and Iterative Self Training: Further Details on Constraints

 \section{Further Details on Constraints}

 We assume the input objects to each constraints have the following assumed properties.
 Objects in each category are aligned in a canonical coordinate frame.
 They must also come labeled with whether they are meant for holding humans (i.e. beds and chairs).
-Objects and their original scenes must also come with come with semantically meaningful sizes, scales, and distances since geometric heuristics described for each constraint are based on physically meaningful quantities such as the average reaching distance.
+Objects and their original scenes must also come with semantically meaningful sizes, scales, and distances since geometric heuristics described for each constraint are based on physically meaningful quantities such as the average reaching distance.
 Objects and scenes which satisfy this criteria come from preprocessing the 3DFRONT~\cite{fu20213d} dataset.
+Visualizations of each constraint is shown in Figure \ref{fig:example_constraints}.